suno-ai/bark/README.md

 git clone https://github.com/suno-ai/bark
 cd bark && pip install .
 ```
+*Note: Do NOT use 'pip install bark'.
+It installs a different package, which is not managed by Suno.*

 ## 🛠️ Hardware and Inference Speed

 Bark has been tested and works on both CPU and GPU (`pytorch 2.0+`, CUDA 11.7 and CUDA 12.0).
-Running Bark requires running >100M parameter transformer models.
 On modern GPUs and PyTorch nightly, Bark can generate audio in roughly realtime.
-On older GPUs, default colab, or CPU, inference time might be 10-100x slower.
+On older GPUs, default colab, or CPU, inference time might significantly slower.
+For older GPUs or CPU you might want to consider using smaller models.
+Details can be found in out tutorial sections here.

 If you don't have new hardware available or if you want to play with bigger versions of our models, you can also sign up for early access to our model playground [here](https://3os84zs17th.typeform.com/suno-studio).

 ## ⚙️ Details

-Similar to [Vall-E](https://arxiv.org/abs/2301.02111) and some other amazing work in the field, Bark uses GPT-style
-models to generate audio from scratch.
-Different from Vall-E, the initial text prompt is embedded into high-level semantic tokens without the use of phonemes.
-It can therefore generalize to arbitrary instructions beyond speech that occur in the training data, such as music lyrics, sound effects or other non-speech sounds.
-A subsequent second model is used to convert the generated semantic tokens into audio codec tokens to generate the full waveform.
-To enable the community to use Bark via public code we used the fantastic
+Bark is fully generative tex-to-audio model devolved for research and demo purposes.
+It follows a GPT style architecture similar to [AudioLM](https://arxiv.org/abs/2209.03143) and [Vall-E](https://arxiv.org/abs/2301.02111) and a quantized Audio representation from [EnCodec](https://github.com/facebookresearch/encodec).
+It is not a conventional TTS model, but instead a fully generative text-to-audio model capable of deviating in unexpected ways from any given script.
+Different to previous approaches, the input text prompt is converted directly to audio without the intermediate use of phonemes.
+It can therefore generalize to arbitrary instructions beyond speech such as music lyrics, sound effects or other non-speech sounds.
-[EnCodec codec](https://github.com/facebookresearch/encodec) from Facebook to act as an audio representation.

 Below is a list of some known non-speech sounds, but we are finding more every day.
 Please let us know if you find patterns that work particularly well on [Discord](https://discord.gg/J2B2vsjKuE)!